-Maybe you have had an overwhelming experience with cannabis?
-Why would you want to try something that may have caused anxiety, paranoia, or even an uneasy or sea sick feeling?
-I can understand how that kind of experience could easily affect your perception of cannabis , because at one time, that was me.
-However, a little education and research led me to some successful tricks to manage possible cannabis induced anxiety and even enjoy cannabis recreationally, that I would like to share with you!
+Maybe you have had an overwhelming experience with cannabis.
+Why would you want to try something that may have caused anxiety, paranoia, or even an uneasy or seasick feeling?
+I can understand how that kind of experience could easily affect your perception of cannabis because, at one time, that was me.
+However, a little education and research led me to some successful tricks to manage possible cannabis-induced anxiety and even enjoy cannabis recreationally, which I would like to share with you!

 If you are looking to enjoy a cannabis high that is less likely to overwhelm and leave you with a bad time, beta-caryophyllene is another fantastic terpene to look for.
-Caryophyllene is found in pepper, cloves and rosemary.
-I have had a lot of luck finding this terpene in kushes and even some “sativa” strains that have peppery or spicy notes in the nose, like Golden Goat.
+You can find caryophyllene in pepper, cloves, and rosemary.
+I have had a lot of luck finding this terpene in kushes and even some “sativa” strains with peppery or spicy notes in the nose, like Golden Goat.
 Knowing these terpenes and their smells can expand your options.
-Many people think that “sativa” strains are not an option for them because of cannabis induced anxiety.
-Now we are finding, that with the right cannabinoid and terpene profile, you can still enjoy cultivars that inspire energy, creativity, and amplify social settings.
+Many people think that “sativa” strains are not an option for them because of cannabis-induced anxiety.
+Now we are finding that with the right cannabinoid and terpene profile, you can still enjoy cultivars that inspire energy, creativity, and amplify social settings.

 To set yourself up for the best experience, make sure you are in a comfortable setting, appropriately hydrated and keep some good snacks handy.
-Food has been shown to reduce a “high” by speeding your metabolism burning through it quicker.
+Food can reduce a “high” by speeding your metabolism burning through it quicker.
 Cannabis makes food taste better due to the higher release of dopamine, so this is a good idea either way!
-If your concerned about over indulging in the munchie phase of cannabis, keep healthier snacks or a meal prepared.
+If you are concerned about overindulging in the munchie phase of cannabis, keep healthier snacks or a meal prepared.

 THE JOURNAL OF PHARMACOLOGY AND EXPERIMENTAL THERAPEUTICS Vol. 318, No.